AThilenius/axum-connect/README.md

-Axum also allows a `FromRequest` to occupy the last parameter in a handler which consumed the remainder of the HTTP request (including the body). `axum-connect` needs to handle the response input itself, so there is no equivalent for RPCs handlers.
+Axum also allows a `FromRequest` to occupy the last parameter in a handler which consumed the remainder of the HTTP request (including the body). `axum-connect` needs to handle the request input itself, so there is no equivalent for RPCs handlers.

 # Roadmap / Stated Non-Goals 🛣️

-- Explore better typing that `RpcFromRequestParts`
+- Explore better typing than `RpcFromRequestParts`
-  - Ideally clients only need to provide an `RpcIntoError`, but I haven't fully thought this problem though.
+  - Ideally clients only need to provide an `RpcIntoError`, but I haven't fully thought this problem through.
 I just know that having to specific both a `FromRequestParts` and an `RpcFromRequestParts` on custom types is a PITA.
 - Rework error responses to allow for multiple errors
 - Version checking between generated and runtime code